Akilandeswari: Legend

 Another legend surrounds the Jambukeswarar Temple.
-Two attendants of Shiva, namely Malyavan and Pushpadanta always quarreled with each other over one thing or the other.
+Two attendants of Shiva, namely Malyavan and Pushpadanta always quarrelled with each other over one thing or the other.
 During a quarrel, Malyavan cursed Pushpadanta to become an elephant and the latter cursed the former to become a spider in their next births.
 The elephant and the spider arrived at Thiruvanaikovil and found the Appu Lingam under the Venn Naaval tree in the Jambu forest.
 Thus, the animals started their worship of Shiva.
-The elephant collected water from the nearby Kaveri river and performed abhishekam (ablution) to the lingam.
+The elephant collected water from the nearby Kaveri River and performed abhishekam (ablution) to the lingam.
 The spider constructed a web to prevent dust, dry leaves and direct sunlight from falling on the lingam.
 One day, The elephant saw the web over the lingam.
 It thought there was dust on the lingam and destroyed the web.
 It later collected water and performed abhishekam again.
 This went on every day.
 One day, the spider was angry over the overall destruction of its webs, crawled into the trunk of the elephant and bit the elephant to death.
 The spider died during the act.
-Moved by the deep devotion of the two, Shiva appeared and gave moksha (liberation) to the elephant and the spider, who were his attendants in their past life.
+Moved by the deep devotion of the two, Shiva appeared and gave moksha (liberation) to the elephant and the spider, who were his attendants in their past lives.

 There's also another story.
-After the creation of the heaven, earth and the sky, Brahma created a woman.
+After the creation of the heaven, earth and the sky, Brahma created a woman (sometimes identified as Saraswati).
 Unfortunately, Brahma fell in love with the woman.
-Due to the lust on the woman, Brahma could not do his duty properly.
+Due to his lust for the woman, Brahma could not do his duty properly.
 The woman wanted to get away from the lust of Brahma and tried to move away, but a head of Brahma sprouted wherever she went.
 Brahma now had 5 heads.
 The woman went to Shiva and asked for help.
 Shiva agreed and went to Brahma.
-Shiva flung his trident and cut of the 5th head of Brahma, leaving only 4 heads.
+Shiva took the form of Bhairava, flung his trident and cut off the 5th head of Brahma, leaving only 4 heads.
 Brahma then repented for his actions and decided to do penance.
 Moved by his deep devotion, Shiva and Parvati appeared dressed as Parvati and Shiva respectively.
-When Brahma opened his eyes, he could recognize them and tell who was who.
+When Brahma opened his eyes, he could not recognize them and tell who was who.
 Brahma later asked for repentance and Shiva agreed as he and Parvati appeared again in their true form.
-Hence, till the present, the event is recreated in a procession where the procession deities of Shiva and Parvati are dressed vice versa and carried through all the five outer parts (prakaras) of the temple which is celebrated as Pancha-Prakara Vizha.
+Hence, till the present, the event is recreated in a procession where the procession deities of Shiva and Parvati are dressed and vice versa and carried through all the five outer parts (prakaras) of the temple which is celebrated as Pancha-Prakara Vizha.